 According to lab data from Confidence Analytics

-in Washington, strains that tend to produce high levels of limonene on average include:
+, these strains tend to produce high levels of limonene:

 Limonene’s Effects and Benefits